emqx/emqx/apps/emqx_conf/etc/emqx_conf.md

 For example `node.name` can be represented as `EMQX_NODE__NAME`

-Environment variable values are parsed as hocon values, this allows users to even set complex values from environment variables.
+Environment variable values are parsed as HOCON values, this allows users to even set complex values from environment variables.

 For example, this environment variable sets an array value.